 Day 9: Adios Andalusia

 Your Go Get Lost adventure comes to an end this morning after breakfast.
-You will have a private group transfer directly to the airport in Malaga.
-Be sure to coordinate with your trip leader before booking your flights.
-As an option we can arrange transfers to Seville or Madrid for a post-trip extension tour!
+You can easily arrange a taxi to the airport in Malaga.

 Due to availability at the time of booking, hotels listed may change to similar hotels